core-c/nms_hook_LL/README.md

 This is a "No Man's Sky" Glitchbuilding Tool.

 Usage instructions:
-* Unzip the executable file from the zip (or download the .exe) from this github.
-It is a super small program of only 17.5 KB.
+* Unzip the files from the zip from this github.
+It is a super small program of only 36.5 KB.
-* You can place it anywhere on your drive.
-It does not need any more files to run.
+* You can place the files anywhere on your drive.
 * Start the game (fullscreen).
 * Run the tool.
 * Switch back to the game, and start glitchbuilding.